 Alpacas and llamas are ubiquitous throughout the country and another prominent legacy of the Incas.

 Llamas are like the Peruvian horses, used by the Incas to carry things from A to B. They stand proud, like camels with beautiful bulging Bambi-like eyes.
 Their manure was also an important fertiliser used to cultivate corn at high altitude, allowing the Inca civilisation to flourish in the Andes and conquer much of South America.
 Llama dung was also used as fuel to cook and make ceramics.

 Today they still carry goods from A to B for Andean families, but have come to serve more of a touristic purpose as well and can be seen posing in prominent places like Machu Picchu:

-Alpacas on the other hand are smaller, more fluffy and mainly bred for their wool and meat production.
-They were reared and domesticated by the Incas and continue to be in modern day Peru.
-Their meat taste like veal and is a popular dish throughout the highlands in Peru.
+Alpacas, on the other hand, are smaller, more fluffy and mainly bred for their wool and meat production.
+They were reared and domesticated by the Incas and continue to be in modern-day Peru.
+Their meat tastes like veal and is a popular dish throughout the highlands in Peru.

 The cantua is the national flower of Peru and found at elevations of over 1,200 metres (4,000 feet) in the Andes.